 I. A LIST OF THE INSTITUTIONS OF HIGHER EDUCATION IN THE STATE THAT ARE PREPARING VR PROFESSIONALS, BY TYPE OF PROGRAM;

 The University of Southern Maine (USM) is the only in–state institution of higher education offering a graduate program which satisfies the standards set forth by the Rehabilitation Act.
-In the last academic year, 30 students were enrolled full–time or part–time in its Master of Science in Rehabilitation Counseling Program.
+In the last academic year, 34 students were enrolled full–time or part–time in its Master of Science in Rehabilitation Counseling Program.
 USM classes are offered on campus and via distance education.
 USM did not pursue the recent competition for RSA’s Long-term Training Grant.
 The University of Massachusetts Boston is now the nearest university which received funding under this program.

 The University of Maine at Farmington (UMF), in partnership with the University of Southern Maine, began offering an accelerated program in the Fall of 2015 that allows counseling students to graduate with a master’s degree a year sooner.
 Graduates of the five–year program will be able to quality for both State licensing for counseling and national certification for rehabilitation counseling.
 The Program is accredited by the Council for the Accreditation of Counseling and Related Programs and the Council on Rehabilitation Education.

-UMF typically graduates 25 to 30 students per year with a B.S. in Rehabilitation Services.
+UMF typically graduates 16-20 students per year with a B.S. in Rehabilitation Services.
 When combined with experience, this new program will meet the standards set forth under WIOA.

+This year Maine DVR has launched an initiative to offer paid internship slots for a limited number of graduate and undergraduate students.
+It is hoped that the offer of paid internships will attract a more diverse group of interns – including those who could not afford to participate in an unpaid internship.
+Internships have been an effective way to expose undergraduates to the world of vocational rehabilitation and to begin to create a career ladder.
-Maine DVR has offered summer internships to UMF undergraduates to expose them to careers in vocational rehabilitation.
-Maine DVR has limited resources to pay educational/training costs associated with its efforts to develop and maintain a fully qualified staff and, as such, conducts

-on–going investigation of distance education programs that offer RSA grant funding to participants.
+DVR has limited resources to pay educational/training costs associated with its efforts to develop and maintain a fully qualified staff and, as such, conducts ongoing investigation of distance education programs that offer RSA grant funding to participants to share with staff who are interested in also moving up the career ladder with Maine DVR.

 II.
 THE NUMBER OF STUDENTS ENROLLED AT EACH OF THOSE INSTITUTIONS, BROKEN DOWN BY TYPE OF PROGRAM; AND

-During FFY 2019, Maine DVR had 9 Vocational Rehabilitation Counselors (VRCs) enrolled in the RSA–funded Rehabilitation Counseling program at University of Southern Maine.
+During FFY 2020, Maine DVR had one (1) Vocational Rehabilitation Counselor (VRC) enrolled in the RSA–funded Rehabilitation Counseling program at University of Southern Maine.

 Institutions; Students enrolled; Employee sponsored by agency and/or RSA; Graduates sponsored by agency and/or RSA; Graduates from the previous year;

-2019 RSA Graduates sponsored by agency = 8
+2020 RSA Graduates sponsored by agency = 1

 III.
 THE NUMBER OF STUDENTS WHO GRADUATED DURING THE PRIOR YEAR FROM EACH OF THOSE INSTITUTIONS WITH CERTIFICATION OR LICENSURE, OR WITH THE CREDENTIALS FOR CERTIFICATION OR LICENSURE, BROKEN DOWN BY THE PERSONNEL CATEGORY FOR WHICH THEY HAVE RECEIVED, OR HAVE THE CREDENTIALS TO RECEIVE, CERTIFICATION OR LICENSURE.

-2019 University of Southern Maine, RSA Grant Graduates = 8
+2020 University of Southern Maine, RSA Grant Graduates = 1

-2019 VR Staff to obtain CRC credential = 4
+2020 VR Staff to obtain CRC credential = 0

-2019 VR Staff currently enrolled in USM Master’s in Rehabilitation Program = 1
+2020 VR Staff currently enrolled in USM Master’s in Rehabilitation Program = 0

 2. PLAN FOR RECRUITMENT, PREPARATION AND RETENTION OF QUALIFIED PERSONNEL

 DVR, with the support of the Commissioner of the Department of Labor, continues to work closely with the State of Maine’s Bureau of Human Resources (BHR) to fill vacancies.
-Recent recruitment efforts have included electronic vacancy postings on national and State of Maine websites, local postings with community providers and information sharing with USM, the only Maine College that offers a rehabilitation program.
+Recent recruitment efforts have included electronic vacancy postings on national and State of Maine websites, local postings with community providers and information sharing with the University of Maine at Farmington (undergraduate) and the University of Southern Maine (graduate) rehabilitation programs. .